-- 1. All safeguarding concerns must be recorded and shared with the Safeguarding Lead (Laura Gomersall Head of Children's Services) or Deputy Safeguarding Leads (Julie Smith, OT / Mandy Simons COO). - 2.
-AES has a Safeguarding incident/concern form to be used for any concern by any member of staff.
+All safeguarding concerns must be recorded and shared with the Safeguarding Lead (Laura Gomersall - Head of Children's Services) or Deputy Safeguarding Leads (Julie Smith, OT / Louise O'Connor-Boyd, Family Support Coordinator) on the same day.

+- AES has a Safeguarding incident/concern form to be used for any concern by any member of staff.
 Information recorded must include the child's full name and date of birth and timed and dated observations.
 It must be factual and specific, and not subject to interpretation and be signed and dated by the observer.
-This record should be signed and dated and shared with the designated person. - 3.
+This record should be signed and dated and shared with the designated person. - 2.
 The Safeguarding lead will record actions, if any, and also sign and date the record.
 (Information recorded may need to be shared with others at some stage and in exceptional cases, it is possible that they may become evidence in court proceedings).
-Records should include a clear comprehensive summary of the concern, details of how the concerns was followed up and resolved, a note of any action taken, decisions reached and the outcome.

-- 4. In most cases, the first point of call is a/the parents unless it is felt that this puts the child at further risk/immediate risk of harm.
+Records should include a clear comprehensive summary of the concern, details of how the concerns was followed up and resolved, a note of any action taken, decisions reached and the outcome. - 3.
+The DSL will take action, if required, within 24 hours if there is not an immediate concern. - 4.
+In most cases, the first point of call is a/the parents unless it is felt that this puts the child at further risk/immediate risk of harm.
 If having talked to parents, there is still concern, the safeguarding lead will make a decision about further action, referring to the Thresholds Guidance.
 Next steps might involve undertaking an early help assessment or making a referral directly to children's social care/the police - 5.
 If AES's Safeguarding Lead is unsure about whether to refer a case she can seek advice from First Response Service, LADO, social services, NSPCC helpline help@nspcc.org.uk or 0808 800 5000. - 6.
 In an emergency any one can make a direct referral to First Response or the police but must inform the Safeguarding lead, or deputy as soon as reasonably practicable.
-All referrals should be confirmed in writing within 24 hours using the Multi agency Safeguarding Hub online form).
+All referrals should be confirmed in writing within 24 hours using the Multi agency Safeguarding Hub online form.
 When referring a case of suspected or alleged abuse, the Safeguarding Lead should ask to be informed of the timing of the strategy discussions between agencies which will decide whether and how to proceed.
 The Safeguarding Lead will need to clarify with the other agencies involved when, how and by whom the parents and the child will be told that a referral has been made. - 7.
 If there are further signs of potential abuse and neglect, report and refer again. - 8.
-The Safeguarding Lead should be prepared to contribute to the strategy discussion about the nursery's knowledge of the child.
+The Safeguarding Lead should be prepared to contribute to the strategy discussion about AES' knowledge of the child.